Meng0625/nCov/README.md

 <img  src="./github.png" width="500" height="400" >

-A structure schematic diagram of TCR and SARS-CoV-2 binding.
+A structure schematic diagram of BCR and SARS-CoV-2 binding.